 permissions of PuppetDB queries and prevents them from writing, updating,

 or deleting any data.
+If you do this, the normal

 If you already have PuppetDB installed and running and are adding a read-only user, you will need to grant the same privileges as above to existing objects.